EciStg/order-placement/order/README.md

 ![img](../images/order-class-diagram.puml.png)

--   **reference:** an identify function that relates an entity to an actor. a reference is [optional] when describing the stock request and [required] when describing an item in the collection
+-   **reference:** an identify function that relates an entity to an actor. [required] when describing the stock request and [required] when describing an item in the collection
 -   **name:** [optional] name of the stock request or stock item
 -   **description:** [optional] description of the stock request or stock item
 -   **remarks:** [optional] human to human communication
 -   **location:** [optional] when a good or service is being ordered for a specific asset the location tells you exactly where to find the asset
 -   **buyer:** [optional] the person or organization inquiring about goods and services
--   **consumer:** [optional]the person or organization the buyer is acting for
+-   **consumer:** [optional] the person or organization the buyer is acting for
--   **shipTo:** [optional] the location of where purchases will be sent or services provided. also may include location contact information
+-   **shipTo:** [required] the location of where purchases will be sent or services provided. also may include location contact information
 -   **when:** [optional] date and time when the request was placed
--   whenExepcted [optional] when the buyer expects the good or service to be delivered
+-   **whenExepcted:** [optional] when the buyer expects the good or service to be delivered
 -   **make:** [optional] make of the good being ordered or serviced
 -   **model:** [optional] model of the good being ordered or serviced
 -   **serialNumber:** [optional] manufacturer serial number of the good being ordered for, or serviced
--   **quantity:** the number of goods or services the buyer wishes to purchase
+-   **quantity:** [required] the number of goods or services the buyer wishes to purchase
 -   **unitMeasure:** [optional] each, box, etc.
 -   **currency:** [optional] describes the transactional currency
 -   **itemsCount:** [optional] if there is only one item in the request. [required] if there is more than one item in the request